 NSA Souda Bay provides garrison support for officers, enlisted personnel and US / Local National civilians working in various departments.
-Souda Bay has wide range of facilities including barracks, a commissary, navy college, navy exchange, a retail service centre, a fleet and family support centre, health clinic, a multipurpose court, fitness centres and gyms.
+Souda Bay has a wide range of facilities, including barracks, a commissary, navy college, navy exchange, a retail service centre, a fleet and family support centre, health clinic, a multipurpose court, fitness centres, and gyms.

 Airport and airfield at the operational support base

-NSA Souda Bay Air Terminal offers air travel services for official duty passengers, cargo and Space A passengers through Department of Defense (DoD) aircraft.
+NSA Souda Bay Air Terminal offers air travel services for official duty passengers, cargo, and Space A passengers through the Department of Defense (DoD) aircraft.
 It accommodates the US Naval European Meteorology and Oceanography Detachment.

 The Fleet Air Reconnaissance Squadron (VQ) 2 detachment is also based at NSA Souda Bay.